Digital-Grinnell/rootstalk-issue-workflow/Digital-First-Workflow.md

 In each subdirectory is a list of unlatered content from Mark B's _OneDrive_ in directories named `Draft`, `Edited-Draft`, `Final-Draft` and `Images`.
 At the same level is a copy of what was thought to be a "final draft" of the submitted `.docx` file, and a working copy of the same named after the author, so filenames `klassen.docx` and `walsh.docx` are our WORKING documents.

-Also inside each "author" directory is a like-named `-converted` subdirectory which is/was the `output_dir` we specified in our _mammoth_ command.
+Also inside each "author" directory is a `converted` subdirectory which is/was the `output_dir` we specified in our _mammoth_ command.

 ## Example